-If you’re looking to grow your savings and beat inflation, cash is unlikely to be the answer as the interest rates on offer often don't beat inflation.
+If you're looking to grow your savings and beat inflation, cash is unlikely to be the answer as the interest rates on offer often don't beat inflation.
 That means you'll be losing purchasing power, in real terms.

 Your individual circumstances and financial goals will be the biggest factor to consider if you're debating between a stocks and shares ISA or savings account.

-When you invest in stocks and shares, you’re putting your money to work.
+When you invest in stocks and shares, you're putting your money to work in the stock market.
 This is why your long-term return with a stocks and shares ISA could be higher than with a cash ISA.